noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 ![DocumentDB Data Explorer](./assets/docdb-data-explorer.png)

-Now click on _New Query_.
+Now click on _Query Explorer_ at left pane (below Data Explorer).
 It should start up with `SELECT * from c` in the query window.
 Let's play around with the query syntax - take a look at the [DocumentDB SQL syntax reference](https://msdn.microsoft.com/en-us/library/azure/dn782250.aspx).
 We know from the sample images that several contain a man or woman, so let's look for those:

 ![DocumentDB Query](./assets/docdb-query-explorer.png)